Ostia Antica: Surroundings

-South of Ostia there were many rich villa-estates along the coast road to Laurentum.
+South of Ostia many rich villa-estates were developed from the Republican era along the coast road to Laurentum.
 Pliny described the route towards his villa there: “There are two different roads to it: if you go by that of Laurentum, you must turn off at the fourteenth mile-stone; if by that of Ostia, at the eleventh.
 Both of them are sandy in places, which makes it a little heavier and longer by carriage, but short and easy on horseback.
 The landscape affords plenty of variety, the view in some places being closed in by woods, in others extending over broad meadows, where numerous flocks of sheep and herds of cattle, which the severity of the winter has driven from the mountains, fatten in the spring warmth, and on the rich pasturage”.

-Today several well-preserved Roman villas south of Ostia have been excavated in the area of Castel Fusano, including the Villa della Palombara excavated in 1989-2008.
+Today several well-preserved Roman villas south of Ostia have been excavated in the area of Castel Fusano, including the Villa della Palombara excavated in 1989–2008.